drbfraser/CRADLE-Platform/docs/env_variables_doc.md

 Note that the majority of these are set in the Docker Compose file for consistency.
 Only `DB_USERNAME`, `DB_PASSWORD` and `JWT_SECRET_KEY` are stored in environment variables, for security.

-* `DB_USERNAME` - The username of the newly user that has access to your app database
+* `DB_USERNAME` - The username of the newly created user that has access to your app database
-* `DB_PASSWORD` - The password of the root user, and the newly created the user that has access to your app database
+* `DB_PASSWORD` - The password of the root user, and the newly created user that has access to your app database
 * `DB_HOSTNAME` - The hostname of the database.
 * `DB_PORT` - The port of the host specified by `DB_HOSTNAME` to connect to.
 * `JWT_SECRET_KEY` - the secret key used by Flask for access tokens